Mercè Rodoreda: Second Spanish Republic

 In the spring of 1934 she published her second work, What cannot be escaped, in the editions of the magazine Clarisme.
 In May of that same year, she won the Independent Casino Award of the Floral Games of Lleida with the story "The little mermaid and the dolphin", which is currently lost.

-After writing that second work, Joan Puig i Ferrater, director of Ediciones Proa, visited her and was interested in publishing her next work: A day in the life of a man, which was published in the autumn of that same year in Proa.
-Rodoreda began to enter the literary world thanks to the help of Puig i Ferrater himself, who opened the doors of El Club de los Novelistas, made up of authors such as Armand Obiols, Francesc Trabal or Joan Oliver, who were also former members of The Sabadell Group.
+After writing that second work, Joan Puig i Ferreter, director of Ediciones Proa, visited her and was interested in publishing her next work: A day in the life of a man, which was published in the autumn of that same year in Proa.
+Rodoreda began to enter the literary world thanks to the help of Puig i Ferreter himself, who opened the doors of El Club de los Novelistas, made up of authors such as Armand Obiols, Francesc Trabal or Joan Oliver, who were also former members of The Sabadell Group.
 At that time, she began to read the novels of Fyodor Dostoevsky.

 From 1935 to 1939, she published a total of sixteen stories for children in the newspaper La Publicidad, in a section called A while with children.
-Noteworthy is The Boy and The House, dedicated to her son, and also The Sheet, which she dedicated to Josep Carner.
+Noteworthy works include The Boy and The House, dedicated to her son, and The Sheet, which she dedicated to Josep Carner.
 In addition, she combined it with the publication of stories in the leading Catalan press media such as La Revista, La Veu de Catalunya and Mirador, among others.

 In 1936 she published her fourth novel, Crim.
 Later, Rodoreda rejected this novel, along with the previous three, considering them the product of inexperience.

 Spanish Civil War

 From 1937 until that moment, Rodoreda held the position of Catalan language corrector in the Generalitat's Propaganda Commissariat.
 In this place she met writers of that time such as Aurora Bertrana, Maria Teresa Vernet, and also established a friendship with Susina Amat, Julieta Franquesa, Anna Murià and Carmen Manrubia.

 She was awarded the 1937 Joan Crexells Prize for her work Aloma.
 That same year, she separated from her husband Joan Gurguí, after nine years of marriage and with one child.
 Her alleged lover, Andreu Nin, was arrested on June 16 in front of his party's headquarters on La Rambla in Barcelona, where days later he was tortured and killed by Soviet police officers on the orders of General Alexander Orlov, in the prison of Alcalá de Henares.

-In 1938, the fifth novel by Mercè Rodoreda entitled Aloma was published by the Institution of Catalan Letters.
+In 1938, the fifth novel by Mercè Rodoreda titled Aloma was published by the Institute of Catalan Letters.
 This was the first work that Rodoreda accepted as hers, although later she rewrote and published it again.
 The same year, on behalf of the PEN Club of Catalonia, she traveled together with the Catalan writer Francesc Trabal, and read a welcome written by Carles Riba at the international congress of the PEN club in Prague.